telamon/picochat/README.md

 [`code style | standard`](https://standardjs.com/)
 # picochat

-**Picochat** is a metaverse bar that runs on top of picostack, it is the first of it's kind and will serve as a reference application for the framework.
+**Picochat** is a miniverse bar that runs on top of picostack, it is the first of it's kind and will serve as a reference application for the framework.

-**Picostack** is an extremely immature and experimental Web3 framework that focuses on contracts instead of crypto.
+**Picostack** is an experimental Web6 framework that focuses on contracts instead of crypto.

-A custom zero-cost blockchain
-that uses a functional-consensus.
+A custom coinless blockchain that uses a functional-consensus.

 It dosen't waste energy such as PoW nor does it run corrupt same way as DPoS.
 Boasting zero transaction costs it provides a means to reaching longer lasting decentralization.